 Section 5240.
-Changes to this section remove an outdated process for requesting Supplemental Allocation and allow the Committee to delegate authority to the Executive Director to award Supplemental Allocation.
-This authority allows projects to keep moving forward and in compliance with the IRS 50% test during times of rapid inflation and market volatility.
+Changes to this section remove an outdated process for requesting Supplemental Allocation and allow CDLAC to delegate authority to the Executive Director to award Supplemental Allocation.
+This authority is vital to keep projects moving forward and in compliance with the IRS 50% test during times of rapid inflation and market volatility.
 The addition of the Supplemental Allocation Pool in section 5020 was added to accommodate this authority.